michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0135.md

 - v: establish or impress firmly in the mind
 - n: a distinctive influence
 ### Family
-imprint: imprinted, imprinting, imprints+;imprinting: imprintings
+- imprint: imprinted, imprinting, imprints+
+- imprinting: imprintings
 ### Examples
 - The experience left a lasting imprint on the president, his aides said.
 - Threshold Editions, the imprint publishing “Dangerous,” was founded, in 2006, with a politically conservative mission.